Authentic Hyderabadi Dum ka Chicken | 100% Shaadiyon wala Dum ka Chicken recipe

 - 3 tsp Vinegar

-- 1/4 cup Coriander and Mint leaves
+- 1/4 cup Coriander leaves (in the marination and garnishing)

 - 1 tbspn Ghee